oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 - External connections relying on DMA will be disabled via Intune policies.
 - Defender for Endpoint centrally stores Endpoint Detection and Response (EDR) logs for all Windows 10 blueprint devices.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- Where Agencies utilise a SOE developed by third parties, the Agency must ensure that the SOE is scanned for malicious content and configurations before being used and that the design is reviewed and updated at least annually.
+- Where organisations utilise a SOE developed by third parties, the organisation must ensure that the SOE is scanned for malicious content and configurations before being used and that the design is reviewed and updated at least annually.
-- The Agency must validate cryptographic hash rules, publisher certificate rules and path rules used for application control at least annually.
+- The organisation must validate cryptographic hash rules, publisher certificate rules and path rules used for application control at least annually.
-- The Agency is responsible for collecting and storing WDAC and PowerShell logs in a centralised logging facility/SIEM as this capability is not included in the blueprint.
+- The organisation is responsible for collecting and storing WDAC and PowerShell logs in a centralised logging facility/SIEM as this capability is not included in the blueprint.
-- The Agency is responsible for configuration of Protected Event Logging functionality if required.
+- The organisation is responsible for configuration of Protected Event Logging functionality if required.
-- The Agency is responsible for monitoring and actioning cyber security events from the EDR logs.
+- The organisation is responsible for monitoring and actioning cyber security events from the EDR logs.

 ### Application hardening